 The Deadly Disruptors Takeaway

-I hate to say it, we’ve unleashed a total shock to our normal operating system over the last 50 years or so by living with these disruptors, but we can move past them if we make wise decisions and do our best to avoid them.
+Unfortunately, we’ve unleashed a total shock to our normal operating system over the last 50 years or so by living with these disruptors.
+The good news is we can move past them if we make wise decisions and do our best to avoid them.

 So, live better longer by knowing more about these harmful products and choosing to avoid them.
 It’s that simple.